ParallelMaths/parallel/pages/8-26-snake-mathematics.md

 :::

 ::: problem id=1_2 marks=2
 __1.2.__ If you start off with one snake, removing its head results in two new heads growing in its place.
-If you chop off all the existing heads, then two new heads will grow in their places.
+If you chop off all the existing heads, then two new heads will grow in each of their places.
 This carries on until you have a snake with 32 heads.
 How many heads did you have to cut off to get to this situation?

 <input solution="31"/>

 ---

 One approach is to draw a snake, then draw a line through it and draw two more heads near it.
 Then carry on until you get 32 heads and look back and you will see that you have crossed out 31 heads.
-Another way to think about it is to say: “Every time the snake loses 1 head, it actually ends up 1 more head than it started with.
+Another way to think about it is to say: “Every time the snake loses 1 head, it actually ends up with 1 more head than it started with.
 So, to get from 1 to 32 heads, I will have to cut off 31 heads.”
 :::